Hockey: Inline sledge hockey

-The puck-based inline variant is more commonly played in North America than Europe while the ball-based variant is more popular in Europe.

-Inline hockey puck variant is played by two teams, consisting of four skaters and one goalie, on a dry rink divided into two halves by a center line, with one net at each end of the rink.
-The game is played in three 15-minute periods with a variation of the ice hockey off-side rule.
-Icings are also called, but are usually referred to as illegal clearing.
-The governing body is the International Ice Hockey Federation (IIHF), just as it is for ice hockey, but some leagues and competitions do not follow the IIHF regulations, in particular USA Inline and Canada Inline.

 Roller hockey (quad)

-Roller hockey, also known as "quad hockey", "international-style ball hockey", "rink hockey" and "Hoquei em Patins", is an overarching name for a roller sport that uses quad skates.
+Roller hockey, also known as "rink hockey", "quad hockey", "international-style ball hockey", and "Hoquei em Patins", is an overarching name for a roller sport that uses quad skates.
 It has existed long before the invention of inline skates.
 The sport is played in over sixty countries and has a worldwide following.
 Roller hockey was a demonstration sport at the 1992 Barcelona Summer Olympics.

 Street hockey

 Also known as road hockey, this is a dry-land variant of ice and roller hockey played year-round on a hard surface (usually asphalt).
 A ball is usually used instead of a puck, and protective equipment is not usually worn.

 Other forms of hockey

 Other games derived from hockey or its predecessors include the following: